Guest Safety Guidelines

 In accordance with the current City of San Jose mandate, all SAP Center guests ages 12 and older must be fully vaccinated and show proof of their vaccination status to enter the venue.

-Additionally, in accordance with the current State of California requirements, all guests who are ages 3 to 11 must be either fully vaccinated or present proof of a negative COVID-19 test result taken within 72 hours of the event.
+Additionally, in accordance with the current State of California requirements, all guests who are ages 3 to 11 must be either fully vaccinated or present proof of a negative COVID-19 test result taken within these time frames:

 As a reminder, to qualify as fully vaccinated, the final dose of your COVID-19 vaccine must have been administered at least 14 days prior to the event you are planning to attend.